JuliaGeometry/VoronoiDelaunay.jl/README.md

 How does it work?
 --------------------
 Incrementally insert points to a valid Delaunay tessallation, while restoring Delaunayhood by flipping triangles.
-Point location (i.e. which triangle should it devide into three) is accelerated by spatial sorting.
+Point location (i.e. which triangle should it divide into three) is accelerated by spatial sorting.
 Spatial sorting allows to add points which are close in space thus walking the tesselation is fast.
 Initial tessalletion includes two triangles built by 4 points which are outside of the allowed region for users.
 These "external" triangles are skipped when iterating over Delaunay/Voronoy edges.
 Fast and robust predicates are